 Once you have checked every property on your Window Card Layout form, you can now add new properties to the layout.

-Go through the "complete in Rex" emails, using the new properties to fill the empty window cards you noted in Part 1 - Step 2.
 Please note, when adding new properties to the window cards, it's best to group the auctions and the apartments and townhouses together as best you can (marked in red for auctions

 and blue for apartments